 “Well, it may have been too much.
 The last few days, he’s refusing to talk.
 Even Stu has given up on him.”

-“Coach Earl warned me about once he got comfortable enough to open up.
-All the bad memories might come rushing back and he’d relapse.”
+“Coach Earl warned me about once he got comfortable enough to open up, all the bad memories might come rushing back.
+He’ll relapse.”

 “Are you going to tell me what happened to him before Jace was shot?”